yugrajmangate-dev/PG/README.md

 ## 🛑 The Problem
 The rapid adoption of AI platforms (ChatGPT, Claude, Gemini) has created a massive shadow-IT security risk.
 Employees and individuals unknowingly upload **Highly Confidential Documents**, **API Keys**, **Aadhaar/PAN Cards**, and **Proprietary Source Code** to public LLMs, leading to severe data breaches and regulatory compliance violations.

-##  The Solution: SentinelGate
+##  The Solution:
-**SentinelGate** is an enterprise-grade Chrome Extension operating entirely locally within the browser.
+**Privacy Guard** is an enterprise-grade Chrome Extension operating entirely locally within the browser.
 It acts as an **air-gapped Zero-Trust gateway**, intercepting network requests and scanning text/file uploads in real-time before they ever leave the user's device.

-If sensitive data is detected, SentinelGate surgically blocks the request, explains the threat, and allows the user to redact the information—saving companies millions in potential breach liabilities.
+If sensitive data is detected, Privacy Guard surgically blocks the request, explains the threat, and allows the user to redact the information—saving companies millions in potential breach liabilities.

 ---